 This allows you to showcase your faculty expertise, share top resources or exclusive content, and spotlight program benefits and course content.
 These different ideas introduce numerous opportunities for schools contemplating how to market education courses.

 In the example below, EC English crafts an engaging email subject line to attract potential prospects and introduce a new program:

 Once opened, prospects are immediately greeted with a compelling GIF of London’s iconic cityscape along with an easy-to-follow bullet list of program benefits:

 By choosing newsletter marketing, EC English is able to directly communicate with interested prospects and share convincing messaging that further motivates them to take action.
 Your school can take a similar approach to maximize the impact of newsletter marketing.

 Student reviews and testimonials provide prospects with insider information, giving them the insights they need to form a definitive opinion about your school and its services.
 Your school can use student reviews and testimonials to promote its various programs and courses.
+This can be the answer for how to market your school.
 As such, student testimonials play a vital role in boosting student recruitment, giving your school the chance to highlight the unique value proposition of your courses in the perspective of real students.